mobicardsystemsltd/scanapi-php/README.md

 ## MobiCard ScanAPI - Method 1
 ### PHP

-The SCAN API provides a complete UI solution for card scanning using a device camera.
+The SCAN API provides a complete UI solution for card scanning using a device’s camera.
-It enables card capture directly from a web browser or mobile application using either a laptop or mobile device.
+It enables card capture directly from a web browser or mobile application on a laptop or mobile device.

 ---